grimesdj/AQR_Dye_Experiment/Rooker_GettingStarted/README.md

 # Rooker Summer 2025 Project README

 ## Preliminary analysis of dye release lander velocity data

-- compare raw/L0 aquadopp velocity with Vector (at appropriate bin)
-  - multiplot.m plots East and North velocities for all three instruments
+  - multiplot.m plots East and North velocities for all three instruments at bin equivalent to vector height
   - aquaplot.m plots ENU, beam velocity, beam amplitude, correlation, and statistics for all bins for a single instrument
   - Plots and figures for velocities are in '../Kelp_data/Summer2025/Rooker/figures/...'
   - Statistics table in '..Kelp_data/Summer2025/Rooker/Stats/...'
   - preliminary observations (R1,R2,R3):

+- compare raw/L0 aquadopp velocity with Vector (at appropriate bin)

 - compare raw/L0 aquadopp with M1-signature 1000 (averaged over appropriate bin range)
 	- R1: Bin + Time averaged velocities are more than 90 degrees apart